 For most ESRs, resource constraints do not bind throughout the income range observed globally.
-Once resources no longer impose a constraint, countries are obligated to fully realise the substantive rights guaranteed under the ICESCR.
-For this reason, HRMI uses two different benchmarks against which to assess country performance; the incomeadjusted benchmark and the global best benchmark.
-HRMI's metrics using the incomeadjusted benchmark are measures of the extent to which countries are using their resources as effectively as possible to progressively fulfil their inhabitants' substantive economic and social rights.
+Once resources no longer impose a constraint, countries are obliged to fully realise the substantive rights guaranteed under the ICESCR.
+For this reason, HRMI uses two different benchmarks against which to assess country performance; the income-adjusted benchmark and the global best benchmark.
+HRMI's scores using the income adjusted benchmark are measures of the extent to which countries are using their resources as effectively as possible to progressively fulfil their inhabitants' substantive economic and social rights.
 In other words, we look at the extent to which the people in a country enjoy the substantive rights they are entitled to, taking into account how rich or poor the country is and therefore how well it ought to be able to ensure that food, housing etc. are accessible for its people.
-HRMI's metrics using the global best benchmark are measures of the extent to which countries are fulfilling their inhabitants' substantive economic and social rights relative to the best performing countries at any resource level.
+HRMI's scores using the global best benchmark are measures of the extent to which countries are fulfilling their inhabitants' substantive economic and social rights relative to the best performing countries at any resource level.
 Thus, the two benchmarks assess country performance relative to their current and full obligations, respectively.

-7 United Nations (1966).
+8 United Nations (1966).